mui/material-ui/docs/data/material/guides/pigment-css/pigment-css.md

 ### Creating themes

-Pigment CSS supports theming, letting you reuse styles and values across your application.
+Pigment CSS supports theming to apply consistent styles and values across your application.
 You can create themes by defining them in your config file:
 ```js
 import { withPigment } from '@pigment-css/nextjs-plugin';